-- 1.1 Words in the singular include the plural and words in the plural include the singular. - 1.2 To the extent of any conflict between the terms and conditions contained in the clauses of this Deed and any provisions of the Schedules, the clauses will take precedence over the provisions of the Schedules. - 1.3 All sums of money and all payments made under this Deed will be in Australian dollars, and the symbol "\$" will be interpreted to mean Australian dollars. - 1.4 When the last day of any period prescribed or allowed by this Deed for the doing of any thing falls on a Saturday, on a Sunday or on a day that is a public holiday or a bank holiday in the place where that thing is to be done or may be done, then the thing may be done on the first day following which is not a Saturday, a Sunday or a public holiday or bank holiday in that place. - 1.5 A reference to this Deed means this Deed as modified, amended or varied in accordance with its provisions or any order of a court of competent jurisdiction or applicable law and a reference to another contract, deed, or similar instrument means that other contract, deed or similar instrument (as the case may be) as modified, amended or varied, including any modification, amendment or variation imposed or effected by a court of competent jurisdiction or by an applicable law. - 1.6 A reference to an applicable law will mean any applicable statute, Act, code, ordinance, regulation, proclamation or any instrument of subordinate legislation. - 1.7 A reference to a statute, Act, code, ordinance, regulation, proclamation or any instrument of subordinate legislation will mean that statute, Act, code, ordinance, regulation, proclamation or instrument of subordinate legislation (as the case may be) as amended, varied or modified from time to time, and will include a reference to any other instruments made under them and to any other statute, Act, code, ordinance, regulation, proclamation or instrument of subordinate legislation which replaces them. - 1.8 'Person' will be taken to include a body corporate, an unincorporated association, a firm or partnership (whether limited or unlimited) and an authority or organisation, notwithstanding that any of them may not be legal persons. - 1.9 A reference to a thing (including a reference to an amount) is a reference to the whole and each part of the thing. - 1.10 A reference to a group of persons is a reference to all of them collectively and to any two or more of them collectively and to each of them individually.
+- 1.1 Words in the singular include the plural and words in the plural include the singular. - 1.2 To the extent of any conflict between the terms and conditions contained in the clauses of this Deed and any provisions of the Schedules, the clauses will take precedence over the provisions of the Schedules. - 1.3 All sums of money and all payments made under this Deed will be in Australian dollars, and the symbol "\$" will be interpreted to mean Australian dollars. - 1.4 When the last day of any period prescribed or allowed by this Deed for the doing of any thing falls on a Saturday, on a Sunday or on a day that is a public holiday or a bank holiday in the place where that thing is to be done or may be done, then the thing may be done on the first day following which is not a Saturday, a Sunday or a public holiday or bank holiday in that place. - 1.5 A reference to this Deed means this Deed as modified, amended or varied in accordance with its provisions or any order of a court of competent jurisdiction or applicable law and a reference to another contract, deed, or similar instrument means that other contract, deed or similar instrument (as the case may be) as modified, amended or varied, including any modification, amendment or variation imposed or effected by a court of competent jurisdiction or by an applicable law. - 1.6 A reference to an applicable law will mean any applicable statute, Act, code, ordinance, regulation, proclamation or any instrument of subordinate legislation. - 1.7 A reference to a statute, Act, code, ordinance, regulation, proclamation or any instrument of subordinate legislation will mean that statute, Act, code, ordinance, regulation, proclamation or instrument of subordinate legislation (as the case may be) as amended, varied or modified from time to time, and will include a reference to any other instruments made under them and to any other statute, Act, code, ordinance, regulation, proclamation or instrument of subordinate legislation will include a reference to any other instruments made under them and to any other statute, Act, code, ordinance, regulation, proclamation or instrument of subordinate legislation which replaces them. - 1.8 'Person' will be taken to include a body corporate, an unincorporated association, a firm or partnership (whether limited or unlimited) and an authority or organisation, notwithstanding that any of them may not be legal persons. - 1.9 A reference to a thing (including a reference to an amount) is a reference to the whole and each part of the thing. - 1.10 A reference to a group of persons is a reference to all of them collectively and to any two or more of them collectively and to each of them individually.